AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 Instructions to configure People core service or Audience Manager integration with Adobe Campaign have been added.
 [Read more](../../integrating/using/integration-with-audience-manager-or-people-core-service.md)

-Authorizations table revised to make certain roles’ function clearer.
+Authorizations table revised to make certain roles' function clearer.
 [Read more](https://experienceleague.adobe.com/docs/campaign-standard/assets/acs_rights.pdf)

 Update of the contextual help links available directly from Adobe Campaign.